Lall-091/sql-docs/docs/tools/sql-database-projects/concepts/pre-post-deployment-scripts.md

   </ItemGroup>
 ```

-This script `scripts\before-script.sql` is executed before the deployment plan is executed every time the project is deployed.
+This script `scripts\before-script.sql` is executed before the deployment plan is executed, every time the project is deployed.

 ::: zone-end